-The RWEAs (A, B, C, D & D Extension and Wambo Coal Terminal) have been established on areas of WCPL-owned land containing 1153 ha of remnant vegetation, as shown on Figure 9.
-The RWEAs are currently the subject of CAs, in accordance with Conditions B72 and B73 of DA 305-7-2003, with the NSW Minister responsible for administering the National Parks and Wildlife Act 1974.
+The RWEAs (A, B, C, D,D Extension, E and Wambo Coal Terminal) have been established on areas of WCPL-owned land containing 1448.6 ha of remnant vegetation, as shown on Figure 9.
+The RWEAs are currently the subject of CAs, in accordance with Conditions B72 and B73 and Table 9 of DA 305-7-2003, with the NSW Minister responsible for administering the National Parks and Wildlife Act 1974.
 The CAs provide for the enhancement and conservation of existing remnant vegetation.
 Ongoing management and monitoring of the RWEAs is required to be undertaken in accordance with this BMP.
-WCPL is in the process of varying the CA for RWEAs A, B, C D & D Extension to include RWEA E.

 The objective of the RWEA program is to assist in the conservation of regional biodiversity, whilst enhancing the habitat available to flora and fauna.
-In accordance with EPBC approval 2003/1138, the RWEA program will provide a strategy that gives protection in perpetuity for RWEA A and long-term protection of RWEAs B, C and D & D extension.
-The five RWEAs are shown on Figure 9.
+In accordance with EPBC approval 2003/1138, the RWEA program provides a strategy that gives protection in perpetuity.
+The five RWEAs are shown on Figure 5.
 The RWEA enhancement strategies are detailed in Section6.1.1.

-A Biodiversity Offset Strategy has been developed and incorporated into Conditions B69 and B70 of DA 305-7-2003.
-The Strategy incorporates the RWEAs and Open Cut Revegetation Areas.
+A Biodiversity Offset Strategy (which incorporates the RWEAs) has been developed in accordance with Conditions B69 and B70 of DA 305-7-2003.
 Ongoing management and monitoring of these areas is required to be undertaken in accordance with this BMP.

 Surveys of the ecological communities which comprise the RWEAs A - D were undertaken during 2015 by Flora Search as part of the South Wambo Underground Mine Modification EIS (FloraSearch, 2016).
-The identified communities are summarised in Table 7 and shown on Figure 10.
+The identified communities are summarised in Table 7 and shown on Figure 6.